valpas3457/Port-Scanner/README.md

-# Port-Scanner

 # Port Scanner

 This is a simple port scanner developed by Valentin Thal.
 It scans for open ports on a user-specified IP address.
 The project is written in Python and utilizes the `socket` library to attempt connections on a range of ports.
+Multithreading is used to improve the scanning speed.

 ## Features

 - Asks the user to input an IP address to scan.
-- Scans ports in the range from 1 to 65535.
+- Scans ports in the range from 1 to 5000.
 - Displays real-time progress updates.
+- Displays open ports as they are found.
-- Displays a list of open ports.
+- Provides a summary of all open ports in a tabular format at the end of the scan.
+- Utilizes multithreading for faster scanning.

 ## Installation